maranton/is/Part-6.-Stream-It.md

     main()
 ```

 Edit this file and place your access key in line 11 where it says "PUT_YOUR_ACCESS_KEY_HERE" (otherwise, you won't be streaming any sensor data into your account, and the rest of this section won't be very fun).
+You only have to modify line 11 as it assigns your access key to a global variable that is used in the Streamer constructor on line 62.

 Run the script